Training Compute-Optimal Large Language Models

 best = Point(N=N, D=D, loss=L)

 All three approaches (the training-curve envelope, the IsoFLOP valleys, and the parametric fit) agree to within a hair.
 As compute grows, model size and training tokens should grow in equal proportion.
 Stated as a rule of thumb, the compute-optimal number of training tokens is about twenty times the parameter count.
-A 1B model wants roughly 20B tokens; a 70B model wants roughly 1.4T.
+The compute-optimal split for a 1B model is roughly 20B tokens; for a 70B model it is roughly 1.4T.

-This is the whole disagreement with the earlier work in one picture.
-Kaplan's law put the exponents at a=0.73a = 0.73 for size and b=0.27b = 0.27 for data: pour most new compute into parameters.
-Chinchilla puts both near 0.50.5.
+The figure summarizes the disagreement with the earlier work.
+Kaplan's law put the exponents at for size and for data: pour most new compute into parameters.
+Chinchilla puts both near .
 The gap looks small written down and is enormous in practice.
 Drag the slider to spend more and more compute and watch the two policies diverge.
-Under Kaplan the model balloons and the tokens-per-parameter ratio collapses, leaving a giant model starved for data.
+Under Kaplan the model balloons and the tokens-per-parameter ratio collapses, leaving a giant model with far too few tokens.
 Under Chinchilla the ratio holds:

 Why did the earlier study get a different answer?
 The paper is direct about it.
 Kaplan's models all used one fixed learning-rate schedule, tuned for a long run, and were then read off at shorter horizons.
-A cosine schedule that has not finished decaying gives a loss estimate that is too high, which makes shorter (more data-light) runs look worse than they are, which nudges the conclusion toward bigger models.
+The schedule the field used is a cosine curve: the learning rate starts high and is dialed smoothly down to a small floor over the planned length of the run.
+Much of a run's final improvement arrives in that last stretch as the rate approaches the floor, so a run measured mid-decay (before the rate has been wound down) has simply not been given its ending yet, and its loss reads too high.
+The shortfall is largest for the shortest, most data-light runs, which makes them look worse than they are and nudges the conclusion toward bigger models.
 Chinchilla instead matches the schedule length to each run, and the bias goes away.
 The recipe everyone followed for two years rested on a measurement artifact.

 Chinchilla vs Gopher, the controlled test

-Plug both into the loss formula and it predicts Chinchilla should win: about 1.941.94 for Chinchilla against 1.991.99 for Gopher.
+With both substituted into the loss formula, it predicts Chinchilla should win: about for Chinchilla against for Gopher.
 Lower loss for the smaller model, at equal cost.
 The experiment confirmed it.
-Chinchilla beat Gopher on the language-modeling loss and on the great majority of downstream tasks, and it beat GPT-3, Jurassic-1, and the 530-billion-parameter Megatron-Turing too, all of which it is smaller than.
+Chinchilla beat Gopher on the language-modeling loss and on the great majority of downstream tasks, and it beat GPT-3, AI21's 178-billion-parameter Jurassic-1, and the 530-billion-parameter Megatron-Turing too, all of which it is smaller than.
 On MMLU, a broad multiple-choice exam across academic subjects, Chinchilla reached 67.5% against Gopher's 60%, a jump of more than seven points from a model with a quarter of the parameters.

-There is a sharp twist worth being honest about, because it is a clean lesson in reading papers carefully.
-In 2024 a replication (Besiroglu and colleagues at Epoch AI) re-extracted the data from the paper's own figures and re-fit the parametric model of equation (4).
-They found that the specific constants the paper printed in equation (5) do not actually reproduce its conclusion: minimized under the budget, those numbers imply roughly seventy tokens per parameter, not twenty, contradicting the paper's own first two approaches and the recipe it used to build Chinchilla.
-They also noted the reported confidence intervals were implausibly tight, tight enough to need hundreds of thousands of runs rather than a few hundred.
+There is one important wrinkle.
+In 2024 a replication (Besiroglu and colleagues at Epoch AI) re-extracted the data from the paper's own figures, re-fit the parametric model of equation (4), and found that the specific constants the paper printed in equation (5) do not actually reproduce its conclusion: minimized under the budget, those numbers imply roughly seventy tokens per parameter, not twenty, contradicting the paper's own first two approaches and the recipe it used to build Chinchilla.
+The reported confidence intervals were also implausibly tight, tight enough to need hundreds of thousands of runs rather than a few hundred.
 Re-fitting the data restored the familiar number, about twenty tokens per parameter, in line with everything else.

 So the headline is solid and one table in the appendix is not.
 The two empirical approaches (the IsoFLOP valleys and the training-curve envelope) and the Chinchilla model itself all point to scaling both equally at about twenty to one.
 The parametric formula is a real and useful object; the particular constants the paper happened to print for it were off.
+There is a structural reason the constants are this touchy: equation (6) feeds and through the ratios and , and the two fitted exponents are close to each other, so the recommended split hangs on a small difference between two similar numbers, and a small fitting error in either one moves the implied tokens-per-parameter a long way.
 The figures in this piece use the corrected constants, which is why their valleys sit at twenty, not seventy.
 It is a good reminder that a paper's conclusion and any one of its fitted numbers are separate things, and both deserve checking.

-The limits the authors name are honest ones.
-The whole analysis rests on a power-law fit, and at the very largest budgets they see a slight bend in the curve, which hints the truly optimal models might be even smaller than the straight line predicts.
+The authors name the limits plainly.
+The analysis rests on a power-law fit, and at the very largest budgets they see a slight bend in the curve, which hints the truly optimal models might be even smaller than the straight line predicts.
 There were only two runs at full scale, Chinchilla and Gopher, so the decisive test is a single A/B comparison, convincing but not a sweep.
 Every run saw each token roughly once, so nothing here speaks to what happens when you train for many passes over a smaller corpus.
-And the trillions of tokens the law calls for have to come from somewhere, which turns data quality and data collection into first-class problems rather than afterthoughts.
+And the trillions of tokens required by the law have to come from somewhere, which turns data quality and data collection into first-class problems rather than afterthoughts.

-Step back and the argument is four moves long.
+The argument follows directly from the budget.
 Compute is six FLOPs per parameter per token, so a budget fixes the product of size and data.
 A fixed budget has a best split, visible as the bottom of an IsoFLOP valley.
-Fit the loss surface and that best split has a closed form, with size and tokens carrying nearly equal exponents.
-So when you get more compute, grow both, about twenty tokens for every parameter.
-The giants were the right price and the wrong shape.
-They were hungry.
+Fit the loss surface and that split has a closed form, with size and tokens carrying nearly equal exponents.
+So when more compute arrives, grow both, about twenty tokens for every parameter.
+The giants of 2021 were the right price and the wrong shape.
+They had too few tokens for their size.

 Questions you might still have